Rivermead Golf Club: History

 In 1948, Rivermead, along with the Ottawa Hunt and Royal Ottawa golf clubs, formed the Ottawa District Golf Association, which became the Ottawa Valley Golf Association in 1981.
 The three clubs (in rotation) have hosted the Alexander of Tunis tournament every three years since its inception in 1950.

-In 1989, golf course architect Ken Skodacek (working with Ken Venturi) modernized and re-designed the entire course resulting in the present course layout.
+In 1989, golf course architect Ken Skodacek (working with Ken Venturi) modernized and re-designed the course resulting in the present course layout.
 The golf course is par 72 for men and par 75 for women.
 The course yardage varies from 5,359 to 6,559 yards.
-In 2008, the Club spent $2.4 million to refurbish the entire clubhouse facility and to create a new outdoor patio overlooking the 18th green.
+In 2008, the Club spent $2.4 million to refurbish the clubhouse facility and to create a new outdoor patio overlooking the 18th green.
 In 2010, as part of its centennial celebrations, the club dedicated a bridge near the 18th green to commemorate the milestone and to honour past and current members.

 Rivermead Cup

 Rivermead Golf Club donated the Rivermead Cup to the Royal Canadian Golf Association in 1920.
 It was awarded to the Canadian Open champion until 1935, when the RCGA obtained a sponsor and a new trophy.
 The Rivermead Cup is now awarded annually to the low Canadian in the RBC Canadian Open.